kalpitjain/kalpitjain/README.md

   </a>
 </p>

-- 🔭 I’m currently working on **Game Generation with AI**
+- 🔭 I’m currently working on **Generation AI**
-- 🌱 I’m currently learning **Generative AI** and **Machine Learning**
+- 🌱 I’m currently learning **Cloud Computing**
-- 🤝 I am happy to discuss about: Data Structures and Algorithms, Programming Languages, Full Stack development, Generative AI, Blockchain, Economics, and Finance.
+- 🤝 I am happy to discuss about: Full Stack development, Generative AI, Data Structures and Algorithms, Blockchain, Finance, and Economics.
 - 💬 Ask me anything about my domain, 📚 always ready to help
 - 👨‍💻 All of my projects are available at [GitHub](https://github.com/kalpitjain)
 - 📫 Reach me at **kalpit.jain1810@gmail.com**